mysql/mysql-utilities/doc/man/mysqlmetagrep.rst

 and printing it as a table.
 If you do not want to send the statement to the servers and instead have the utility emit the statement, you can use the :option:`--sql` option.
-This can be useful if you want to feed the output of the statement to other utilities such as :manpage:`mysqlevent(1)`.
+This can be useful if you want to feed the output of the statement to another application such as the **mysql** monitor.

 The MySQL server uses two forms of patterns when matching strings:
 :ref:`simple_pattern` and :ref:`posix_regexp`.